sky-uk/go-pulse-vtm/README.md

-# go-brocadev-tm - Go Bindings for the Brocade Virtual Traffic Manager (vTM)
+# go-pulse-vtm - Go Bindings for the Pulse Secure Virtual Traffic Manager (vTM)

 ## Overview

-This is the GoLang API wrapper for Brocade Virtual Traffic Manager (vTM).
+This is the GoLang API wrapper for Pulse Secure  Virtual Traffic Manager (vTM).
 Starting from version 0.4.0 the API has been redesigned.

 # API usage